samedling/MCSAS/README.md

 3. Go to the beginning of the Fit_Parameter class definition In the elif block (currently around line 450), add a pair of lines with the number and the parameters from step 1.
    Save and close the file.

+Do not add to the middle of the list as this will cause errors when Fortran or OpenCL are enabled.

 ### To add an analytic model: ###